This program is for screen practitioners with engaging ideas that have potential to excite global audiences and secure market.

 What the program covers

-This program applies to stories at the concept or later stage development.
+This program applies to stories from early stage through to production-ready development.

 Projects can receive support more than once through this program with a maximum of $100,000 over the lifetime of the project.